AlexTrebs/shortcut/README.md

 pnpm install
 ```

-Finally you will need to create and migrate the db with:
+Finally, you will need to create and migrate the db with:
 ```sh
 sqlx db create
 sqlx migrate run
 ```
-or using the bash script:
+Or using the bash script:
 ```sh
 ./migrations.sh
 ```